dustywhite7/pythonMikkeli/courseSlides/11 - Cross Validation.md

 # After Cross-Validation

 Once your cross-validation demonstrates that you have minimized overfitting, it's time to retrain your model
-- We dont USE our cross-fitting models
+- **We dont USE our cross-validation models**
-- Instead, retrain the model on the ENTIRE training dataset
+    - Retrain the model on the ENTIRE training dataset
 - This maximizes the information your model can use to predict future observations
 - Now it is time to use the testing data that you reserved from the original data set to evaluate performance!